England | Scotland | Wales | Northern Ireland | Ireland

 If you think you have an infectious illness, to avoid contact with other patients phone and book a telephone consultation with the doctor.
 Do not come into the surgery.
 Please also see the COVID-19 notice on the home page.

 The appointments system is telephone first with a face to face appointment booked after that if necessary.
 Increasingly we are using email and video where appropriate to reduce the need for face to face consultations.
+For routine non urgent enquiries please use E-Consult via the APP on the home page.

 Booking an appointment